cybergarage/uecho/doc/device_inside.md

 ### Node Message Listener

-The `uecho_node_setmessagelistener()` can get all message for the node from other nodes, thus the message might be invalid.
+The `uecho_node_setmessagelistener()` can set the following listener to get all message for the node from other nodes, thus the message might be invalid.

 ```
 typedef void (*uEchoNodeMessageListener)(uEchoNode*, uEchoMessage*);